Image Acquisition from CCD Cameras and Direct Electron Detectors

 With a K2, Super-resolution mode has an advantage over counting mode only with no binning in DM, which yields a 7.6K image.
 For example, a super-resolution image taken with binning by 2 in DM will produce a 3.8K image that is identical to the 3.8K image that could have been obtained with counting mode and no binning.
 To provide a useful alternative, SerialEM uses image reduction by antialias filtering, to remove the high-frequency noise that would be introduced by aliasing when images are binned.
 This method is used for super-resolution mode whenever a binning above 0.5 is selected.
 With a K3, antialiased reduction is used for all images returned to SerialEM with binning above 0.5, except in continuous mode.

 Antialiased reduction has a measurable advantage over binning with electron counting images.
 If pairs of super-resolution images are taken at a variety of doses and analyzed by Fourier ring correlation, the FRC past half-Nyquist is about 35% higher with antialiased reduction by 2 than with binning by 2, and about 50% higher with reduction by 4 rather than with binning by 4.

-Antialiased reduction is used by default instead of true binning for all "binned" images in K2 counting mode as well as super-resolution mode, and the reduction is done by the SerialEMCCD plugin on the K2 computer, where it can run quickly.
+Antialiased reduction is used by default instead of true binning for all "binned" images in K2 counting and super-resolution modes and for K3 counting images, and the reduction is done by the SerialEMCCD plugin on the K2 or K3 computer, where it can run quickly.
 At the bottom of the Camera Setup dialog, there is a checkbox to turn off this behavior, followed by an indicator in bold about whether a reduction will use Anti-aliasing or Binning.